TEN-framework/TEN-Agent/README.md

 ![Gemini Realtime Playground](https://github.com/TEN-framework/docs/blob/main/assets/gif/gemini-playground.gif?raw=true)

-Now, we've successfully set up the playground.
-For more information, please refer to the [documentation](https://doc.theten.ai/ten-agent/overview).
+Now, we have successfully set up the playground.
+This is just the beginning of TEN Agent.
+There are many different ways to explore and utilize TEN Agent.
+To learn more, please refer to the [ documentation ](https://doc.theten.ai/ten-agent/overview).

 <br>
 <h2>TEN Agent Components</h2>